ThabisoXakata/Intro-to-HTML-CSS-/README.md

 For unit 11, we are supposed to create portfolio websites for ourselves to establish an online presence that is active and viewable.
 Our portfolio websites should include sections for our bio, skills, projects, and contact information.
 Lastly, incorporate images of your work, establish clickable links to your projects, and create interactive forms for visitor feedback.

 #CSS: Introduction to Cascading Style Sheets.
 Cascading Style Sheets contain all the visual styles for our webpahges, adding a visual appeal to your websites.
 To use CSS style on HTML codes, one has to connect them by using a link that woill allow them to work hand-in-hand.
-CSS has two parts: <span style="color: #ff3300">The selector and the declaration block.</span>
+CSS has two parts: The selector and the declaration block.